Samuel Bagenstos

-Samuel Robert Bagenstos (born 1970) is an American attorney and academic who is the General Counsel of the United States Department of Health and Human Services.
-From January 2021 until June 2022, he served as the general counsel for the Office of Management and Budget.
-He is a former law professor at the University of Michigan, a job he returned to after serving for two years as the principal deputy assistant attorney general in the United States Department of Justice Civil Rights Division under Attorney General Eric Holder and Assistant Attorney General Tom Perez.
+Samuel Robert Bagenstos (born 1970) is an American attorney and academic who was the general counsel of the United States Department of Health and Human Services from June 2022 to December 2024, and general counsel of for the Office of Management and Budget from January 2021 until June 2022.
+He served for two years as the principal deputy assistant attorney general in the United States Department of Justice Civil Rights Division under Attorney General Eric Holder and Assistant Attorney General Tom Perez.

 Bagenstos is a long-time civil rights lawyer, who began his career in the U.S. Department of Justice Civil Rights Division in 1994.
 His work has focused particularly on voting rights, disability rights, and workers' rights.

 Education

 Bagenstos earned a Bachelor of Arts degree from the University of North Carolina in 1990 and a Juris Doctor from Harvard Law School in 1993, graduating magna cum laude.
-He received the Fay Diploma (awarded to the person ranked first in the class) and was Articles Office Co-chair for the Harvard Law Review.
+He received the Fay Diploma (awarded to valedictorian) and was Articles Office Co-chair for the Harvard Law Review.

 Career

 Bagenstos clerked for Judge Stephen Reinhardt on the Ninth Circuit for one year, and then joined the Civil Rights Division of the U.S. Department of Justice.
 He served as law clerk to Justice Ruth Bader Ginsburg of the U.S. Supreme Court in the 1997–1998 Term.

 He has argued four U.S. Supreme Court cases, representing the plaintiff.
 In Fry v.
-Napoleon Community Schools, 137 S. Ct.
-743 (2017), he won a victory for a girl with cerebral palsy who sought to bring her service dog with her to school; the Court reversed a lower-court decision throwing the case out of court.
+Napoleon Community Schools, 580 U.S. 154 (2017), he won a victory for a girl with cerebral palsy who sought to bring her service dog with her to school; the Court reversed a lower-court decision throwing the case out of court.
 In Young v.
-United Parcel Service, 135 S. Ct 1338 (2015), the Court established new protections for pregnant workers.
+United Parcel Service, 575 U.S. 206 (2015), the Court established new protections for pregnant workers.
 In United States v.
 Georgia, 546 U.S. 151 (2006), the Court upheld the constitutionality of Title II of the Americans with Disabilities Act of 1990, as applied in the case of a prisoner who used a wheelchair.
 And in Chevron v.
 Echazabal, 536 U.S. 73 (2002), the Court rejected the plaintiff's argument that he should be the one to decide if chemicals in the workplace posed too much risk to his health, given that he had hepatitis.

 In Mays v.
 Snyder, Bagenstos has been representing Flint residents seeking relief for injuries they received in the Flint water crisis; he litigated an appeal in which the 6th Circuit Court of Appeals held that Flint residents must receive the chance to make their constitutional case in court.

 In Husted v.
 A. Philip Randolph Institute, Bagenstos filed a brief challenging Ohio's voter purge procedure, criticizing the Trump administration's reversal of longstanding U.S. Department of Justice policy on the National Voter Registration Act of 1993.